graalvm/workshops/README.md

 git clone https://github.com/graalvm/workshops.git
 ```

 Open a terminal, change directory to the lab / tutorial you want to try out.
-Read the `README.md file `
+Read the `README.md` file.
 The labs are organised into folders as follows:

 * `native-image` : This collects all labs related to GraalVM Native Image